percona/pmm-doc/docs/get-started/backup/create_PITR_mongo.md

 ## How does it work?

 When you enable PITR, PMM backs up your database data automatically with per-second precision so that you can rewind it back to any given specific time in the past.
-PMM takes snapshot backups as frequently as every minute.
-Snapshot backups can be stored for up to a maximum of xxx.

 Before creating a backup, make sure to check the [MongoDB backup prerequisites](../backup/mongo-prerequisites.md).